jinyeong-park/s-cart-mobile/README.md

 # sCart mobile App
 [Link to sCart mobile]()
-  > E-commerce 'sCart - Find your taste' mobile app
+  > E-commerce 'sCart - Share your shopping experience' mobile app
   - The easy way to sell or buy almost anything.
   - If you get something you don't use, never used or just outgrew?
 Sell it.